Build a Container¶

 path to a directory to build from a sandbox

-build can produce containers in two different formats that can be specified
+build can produce containers in three different formats.
+Formats

-compressed read-only Singularity Image File (SIF) format suitable for production (default)
+compressed read-only squashfs file system suitable for production (default)

 writable (ch)root directory called a sandbox for interactive development (